-Uxmal, surrounded by legends, myths and anecdotes, poetic in its name and history, is located next to a series of hills known by the name of Puuc Mayan language means "mountain"and that was the name subsequently received the architectural style with sites that region.
+Uxmal, surrounded by legends, myths and anecdotes; poetic in its name and its history, It is located in the Santa Elena valley next to a series of hills that are known by the name of Puuc, which in the Mayan language means "mountain range", and which was the name that later received the architectural style of the sites in that region.

-Agriculture was one of the main occupations of the population of Uxmal, which remain a village community became a political and administrative center where flourished, as in other Maya sites, all expressions of man.
-One example was the construction of hydraulic works to collect and conserve drinking water.
-These practices are first materialized in chultunes (tanks), also making adjustments to the land that shaped depressions the waterholes.
-At that time a group of individuals controlling the political and economic power, and that society recognizes as intermediaries between man and the gods.
+Agriculture was one of the main occupations of the population of Uxmal, which being a village community became an administrative political center where, as in other Mayan sites, all expressions of man flourished.
+An example of this was the construction of hydraulic works to collect and conserve drinking water.

 These practices were first materialized in the chultunes (cisterns), also making adaptations to the land depressions that formed the aguadas.
 At that time a group of individuals controlled political and economic power, since society recognized them as intermediaries between men and divinities.

 Uxmal, as already mentioned, is one of the best examples of the Puuc architectural style but near there, we can also delight in other areas that have the same style and that at the time were important Mayan cities such as: Kabah, Sayil , X-Lapak, Labná, Oxkintok, Calcehtok Caves and the Loltún Caves. .
 In them you can find fully restored structures, others in process and some still covered with grasses, trees and dense vegetation.

 This building contains a series of three central parallel bays, which are accessed through an entrance located to the north and three to the south.